-That night, while the mullah glowered over the camp like a great old owl, with leaping firelight reflected in his eyes, the thousands under the skin tents argued, so that-the night was render to him.
-But to me send a verbal all noise.
+That night, while the mullah glow ered over the camp like a great old owl, with leaping firelight reflected in his eyes, the thousands under the skin tents argued, so that the night was all noise.
 But King slept.

-All of another day and part of another night he tolled among the sick. wondering when a message would come back.
+All of another day and part of another night he tolled among the sick, wondering when a message would come back.
 It was nearly midnight when he bandaged his last patient and came out into the starlight to bend his back straight and yawn and pick his way reeling with weariness back to the mullah's cave.
-He had given The mullah pounced on the finished his bag of medicines and implements yard and a half of exquisitely fine Some have the bellyache.
-Then again, hot wax with his own great guarded dark when a strong hand gripped him One thread of hair that conjured up strong !"
+He had given his bag of medicines and implements to a man to carry ahead of him and had gone perhaps ten paces into the dark when a strong hand gripped him by the wrist.

-"Hush !" said a voice that seemed familiar.
+"Hush!" said a voice that seemed fa miliar.